curvenote/blog/content/blog/how-to-use-paperpile-with-curvenote.md

 - View and [annotate PDFs](https://paperpile.com/features/pdf-annotator/);
 - Customize BibTeX output.

-In this tutorial, we’ll show you how to create a .bib file for your Curvenote project in two ways so that you can benefit from all the conveniences of Paperpile.
+In this tutorial, we’ll show you how to create a `.bib` file for your Curvenote project in two ways so that you can benefit from all the conveniences of Paperpile.

 The first way shows you how to generate a static BibTeX file using Paperpile that can be uploaded to the Curvenote web app, but the file needs to be manually updated each time you change or add new references.

-The second way is suitable for GitHub users and requires you to install the Curvenote CLI, but it creates a dynamic integration between Paperpile and Curvenote.
+The second way requires you to install the Curvenote CLI and creates a dynamic integration between Paperpile and Curvenote.

 We describe both use-cases through simple step-by-step guides.
 But first, we show you how to collect and organize your references in Paperpile.